-Aztec is your gateway to adventure out into the surrounding wilderness to see ancient Puebloan ruins, Dinétah pueblitos, and petroglyphs.
+Aztec is your gateway to adventure out into the surrounding wilderness to see Ancestral Puebloan ruins, Dinétah pueblitos, and late Spanish-American settlements.

 Aztec Ruins National Monument

 Located in the city limits of Aztec, Aztec Ruins National Monument should be your first stop to visiting ancient Puebloan ruins.
 A national monument and UNESCO World Heritage site, it includes 400 rooms and North America's largest reconstructed Great Kiva.
 The self-guided tour is approximately 45 minutes long.
 In addition, there is a museum, bookstore, restrooms, picnic area and regularly scheduled special events.

 Located approx. 80 miles south of Aztec, Chaco Culture National Historical Park is another UNESCO World Heritage site.
 Central to the ancestral Puebloan culture it is located in a canyon that contains the largest excavated ruins in the Southwest.
 The area features hundreds of small sites and 13 major ruins, most of which are accessible by car or on foot.

 Located in various canyons east and southeast of Aztec, are numerous Dinetah pueblitos and rock art.
 Pueblitos are small multi-roomed masonry dwellings found in the Navajo ("Dinétah") homeland in northwest New Mexico.
 Dating from the early 18th century, Dinetah pueblitos are typically situated in defensive locations which overlook canyons and valleys.
 It is during this period that clashes between the Navajo, Ute, other Puebloan tribes, and the Spaniards is quite common.
 A few of these sites are accessible and published in the BLM Defensive Sites of Dinetah Brochure (PDF, 11 x 17 paper, 7.8 MB)